The man of 2009

 Gautam Gambhir, who was born today, delivered stellar performances for India in the inaugural World T20 - three half-centuries, including a composed 75 in a high-pressure final against Pakistan - and in the CB Series in Australia that followed, and followed it up with Test runs in difficult circumstances against tough opponents both home and away in 2008.
-Between July 2008 and January 2010, he made seven half-centuries and eight centuries (including a double) in 25 innings, and he was the leading run scorer in the world for 2009.
+Between July 2008 and January 2010, he made seven half-centuries and eight centuries (including a double) in 25 innings.
 In 2011 he delivered a match-winning 97 in the World Cup final.
 But his Test form had trailed off by then.
 After making 116 against Bangladesh in January 2010, Gambhir went century-less for 46 innings and was dropped from the side in 2012.
 He was recalled for the 2014 England tour but failed to make an impact in the two Tests he played.

 Birth of one of match-fixing's chief whistle-blowers.
 Rashid Latif retired from international cricket in 1994-95 as a protest against some dubious goings-on, and though he later returned as captain, his honesty made him unpopular with many of his team-mates.
 But for that, and an ongoing rivalry with Moin Khan, he would have played many more Tests, for he was a classy wicketkeeper-batsman.
 Latif stroked a stylish 50 on debut at The Oval in 1992, which gained him £5 from Geoff Boycott, who had bet he would not pass 35.